NLucky320/BOOK-VIBE/README.md

 - Responsive design for seamless user experience across mobile devices
 - Dynamic routes using React Router for navigation flexibility
 - Interactive charts constructed using Recharts for effective data visualization

-Overall, the assignment allowed me to consolidate my understanding of fundamental React concepts while enhancing my proficiency in building dynamic and responsive web applications.